-The District was able to complete the work at Peak reservoir in 2015.
+The District was able to complete the work at Peak Reservoir in 2015.
 Approximately \$124,000 in loan funds were used for the final permitting and construction.

-Blanche Park Reservoir construction was delayed due to engineering and permitting issues.
-In December of 2016, the Office of the State Engineer (SEO) approved the construction drawings for Blanche Park Reservoir.
-In April 2017, the District received notice that the United States Fish and Wildlife Service approved the Environmental Assessment.
-The District anticipates having all permits in place for construction in the summer of 2017.
+Blanche Park Reservoir construction, however, was delayed due to engineering, permitting, and construction costs issues.
+In December of 2016, the Office of the State Engineer (SEO) approved the construction drawings for Blanche Park Reservoir and in April 2017, the District received notice that the United States Fish and Wildlife Service approved the Environmental Assessment.
+The District anticipated starting construction in the summer of 2017.